glensc/eventum-oldwiki/Eventum:FAQ.md

 `  }`
 `  ?>`

-### I want to close multiple issues at once
+### I want to close multiple issues at once {#i-want-to-close-multiple-issues-at-once}

 As an Administrator User, you can use Bulk Update for change status (among other issue fields), but you can't change to a closed status, right?

 That's because you should not close multiple issues without the proper closing procedure, adding closing comments and filling other fields.
 However, some users have requested multiple issue closing for particular cases.

 In order to close multiple issues, you can use a workaround, but you will need to have administrator privileges:

 -   Go to Administration, then Manage Statuses.
 -   Change the closed required status (killed, release or other) Closed Context? to No.
 -   Go to the List Issues page and select all the issues you want to close (checkboxes).
 -   Using Bulk Update, you can now select the closed status.
 Select it and run Bulk Update.
 -   Go to Manage Statuses again and change the Closed Context? for the status back to Yes.

-### I want to change the minimum password length
+### I want to change the minimum password length {#i-want-to-change-the-minimum-password-length}

 You will need to change two template files:

 `/path-to-eventum/templates/preferences.tpl.html: line 27`
 `/path-to-eventum/templates/manage/users.tpl.html: line 22`

 Change the default value of 6 characters to whatever value you deem adequate.

-### I want to merge two similar projects into one
+### I want to merge two similar projects into one {#i-want-to-merge-two-similar-projects-into-one}

 Back up your DB so you don't do something dangerous before trying this: